 The solution to this is quite simple and straightforward: track your food intake and measure your portion sizes!

 We live in a digital age that makes tracking food intake a breeze, especially if you’re using a mobile app like MyFitnessPal.

 There is really no excuse for not tracking what you’re eating.
 It takes less than 10 minutes per day and can make all the difference in your progress and success.

 Moreover, you should be measuring out your portion sizes and paying attention to food labels.

-Investing in a food scale for your kitchen is highly recommended, as this will allow you to be precise with your portions and ensure that when you want to eat six ounces of something, you eat six ounces and not 10 ounces.
+Investing in a food scale for your kitchen is highly recommended.
+This will allow you to be precise with your portions and ensure that when you want to eat six ounces of something, you eat six ounces and not 10 ounces.

-Sure, a few ounces of food extra here and there may not seem significant, but if you’re consistently eating an extra three ounces of almond butter per day, that’s nearly 60 grams (540 calories) of fat that you’re not accounting for!
+Sure, a few ounces of extra food may not seem significant, but an extra three ounces of almond butter per day is nearly 60 grams (540 calories) of fat you’re not accounting for!

 It doesn’t matter if those calories come from carbs, fat, or protein, your body will have a propensity to increase in weight when there is an energy surplus.

 The main thing to note is whether you’re overeating deliberately or incidentally.
 Are you tracking food intake and overshooting your calorie goals?
 Chances are you’re not measuring out food portions correctly.